plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 My dear younger siblings, I can go on endlessly telling old stories!
 I am sure Plum Village has changed and is changing a lot.
 When I left New Hamlet, the main building was still being repaired.
 When I have the chance to come back, I may not even recognise it.
 That said, no matter how things change, Plum Village is still nestled in that picturesque countryside, tranquil and far away from hustle and bustle, still simple with a welcoming and lively atmosphere.

-While at the Root Temple, myself and the other sisters and brothers often share stories with each other - so many stories of Thay, of Plum Village, and of the different centres.
+While at the Root Temple, myself and the other sisters and brothers often share stories with each other–so many stories of Thay, of Plum Village, and of the different centres.
 Thay’s hut here is peaceful but also filled with the sound of our stories and laughter.
 We still have Thay in us, we can always return to the embrace of the sangha, and have the time to roam with joy.
 What more do we hope for?

 I wish for you, my dear younger siblings, to fully enjoy the happy days, to smile with the difficulties that are there, and to be a beautiful continuation of Thay and Plum Village.
 I am also doing just that.